Enrolment and re-registration

 You are required to notify us when the reasons for part-time studies no longer apply.
 You may continue your full-time studies by submitting a cancellation:

-If you are unable to undertake your regular degree requirements in a semester, we will be able to receive your application for a leave of absence no later than eight weeks before the end of the semester.
+If you are unable to undertake your regular degree requirements in a semester, we will be able to receive your application for a intermission semester no later than eight weeks before the end of the semester.
 Submit the application to the office responsible for your degree programme.

 - Pregnancy, maternity leave, parental leave